Yandex Cloud

 terraform apply

 Terraform will create all the required resources.
-You can check the new resources using the management console.
+You can check the new resources in the management console.

-After creating a WAF profile, you can customize a set of basic rules and exception rules.
+After creating a WAF profile, you can configure a set of basic rules and exclusion rules.

 Use the create REST API method for the WafProfile resource or the WafProfile/Create RPC API call.